Mellow Moon

-Mellow Moon is the debut studio album by English singer-songwriter, multi-instrumentalist and producer Alfie Templeman and was released on 27 May 2022 via Chess Club Records, following the mini-album Forever Isn't Long Enough, which was released in May 2021.
+Mellow Moon is the debut studio album by English singer-songwriter, multi-instrumentalist, and producer Alfie Templeman.
+It was released on 27 May 2022 via Chess Club Records.
 Templeman co-wrote all fourteen of the tracks on the album and co-produced eight of them.
 In interviews, Templeman noted the album's sonic diversity, describing it as a mix of R&B, pop, folk, rock and jazz.
 Regarding the album's title, Templeman explained that "It's my safe space, the “Mellow Moon”.
 Because sometimes, I feel I’m on a different planet, I go somewhere else.
 So, I can just melt into this moon and feel free enough for a little while, so I’m inviting people to the Mellow Moon, in a way."

 Singles

 The album's first single, "3D Feelings", was released on 3 November 2021 and was produced by Justin Young, the frontman of The Vaccines, and Will Bloomfield.
 In an interview with NME, Templeman stated that the song is "about being reminded of your past self in different ways.
 Whether it's objects or people, these are all things we feel a deja vu experience from.
 We get reminded of feelings we once felt through them, and those feelings just hit you and can't be controlled.
 It can be a comforting experience, or a painful one, but either way it takes you back immediately to that feeling you once felt and that can be so powerful.
 The song came together so quickly as a fun jam between Will & I, the opening guitar lick was made up on the spot after we found a really nice chord progression for me to solo over.
 Justin then inspired me to write some really cool lyrics for this one, they flow so effortlessly and they're really fun to sing."

 Mellow Moon was officially announced on 2 February 2022 alongside the release of "Broken", the second single.
 Of the album, Templeman explained "Everything I've been working towards for the past few years has led to this record but I think it's great.
 It's basically everything that I've ever done, taken to a higher level."
 Discussing "Broken", which has been described as a sonic meshing of Nile Rodgers and Radiohead, Templeman described it as "a good representation of what's gone on in the past couple of years and how people my age are feeling: It explores the smaller thoughts and fears that nobody really brings up because there are bigger things going on in the world right now but really, your mental wellbeing is just as valid as anything else."
 Describing the mental health focus of the album, he added: "I've spoken about mental health to friends and on social media, but I've never been this open about it in my music.
 Because of that, I didn't want to go too emo straight away."